ruggeri/tech-notes/randos/quantum-computing-2.md

 Consider, please, this interesting scenario.
 Consider the single-qubit system in the state `1/\sqrt{2} (|0> + |1>)`.
-I have already said that applying the Haddamard again will give you `|1>`.
+I have already said that applying the Hadamard again will give you `|1>`.

 On the other hand, consider the two qubit system `1/sqrt{2} (|00> +
 \|11>)`.
-This is entangled: it is the **EPR pair**.Say that I want to apply the Haddamard to the second qubit (and do nothing to the first qubit).
+This is entangled: it is the **EPR pair**.Say that I want to apply the Hadamard to the second qubit (and do nothing to the first qubit).

 Let's first do this the right way: `I \tensor H`.
 Then this matrix is: